tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

  ![successful transaction](Images/transaction-status.png)

-Congratulations, that was the first transaction send on this blockchain network!
+Congratulations, that was the first transaction sent on this blockchain network!
 Now it's time for the students to do the same.

 Answer any questions before moving on.

 ---

-### 16. Students Do: Transacting on their chains (10 min)
+### 16. Students Do: Transacting on your chain (10 min)

-In this activity, students will to connect MyCrypto to their chain and send a transaction!
+In this activity, students will connect MyCrypto to their chain and send a transaction!

 Have the TAs circulate and ensure that students are successfully connecting MyCrypto to their second RPC-enabled node and sending a transaction from a pre-funded account.